roitraining/terraform-vmaas-setup/README.md

 git clone https://github.com/roitraining/terraform-vmaas-setup

-2. Then change to the resulting folder cd ~/terraform-vmaas-setup
+2. Then change to the resulting folder:

+cd ~/terraform-vmaas-setup

 3. Then run:

 terraform init

 4. Then run:

 terraform plan

 5. Finally, run:

 terraform apply -auto-approve

 You will be prompted for the Project ID.
 Enter either pso-vmaas-1 or pso-vmaas-2 depending on which project your are initiallizing.
 This script will only work for projects with the vmaas network already created.